ardje/Mixxx-Pioneer-DDJ-SX3/EFFECTS.md

 ## Effects Mapping

+Mixxx's effect framework now maps much better to Serato's one, which means it is easier to get a controller's effect controls working.

+however, Mixxx still has an "advanced" mode. don't worry, this mode is supported by this mapping, and is documented here.

+### Global Controls

+- shift + effect tap button (FX MODE): expand/collapse effect panel.

+### Normal Mode (effect panel collapsed)

+- effect knobs: control meta knobs.
+- buttons under effect knobs: turn effects on/off.
+- shift + buttons under effect knobs (FX SELECT): select effects.
+- effect tap button: select mix mode (wet/dry or wet+dry).
+- beats jog: control mix amount.

+### Advanced Mode (effect panel expanded)

+- to be done :(

+## Old Effects Mapping (pre-2019)

+**the information here is from the times where this controller mapping used a different layout for controlling the effects.**

 since Mixxx has a different effect framework, and therefore is not compatible with serato's one, i've tried to map the effect framework to the effect panel somehow.

 here's info on it: